Microsoft-Web/WebCampTrainingKit/Presentation/02-ASPNET-and-VS-Web-Tooling/GettingStartedASPNETCore/README.md

 1. In the **Solution Explorer**, show the dependencies in the **project.json** file.

-	>	**Speaking Point:** In ASP.NET 5, Visual Studio uses the **project.json** file for reference and package dependencies, version definitions, framework configurations, compile options, build events, package creation metadata, and run commands, as well as other details.
+	>	**Speaking Point:** In ASP.NET Core, Visual Studio uses the **project.json** file for reference and package dependencies, version definitions, framework configurations, compile options, build events, package creation metadata, and run commands, as well as other details.
 The advantage of this is that the project can be edited and run in Linux and Mac machines that do not have Visual Studio.

 	![Showing the project.json file](images/project-json-file.png?raw=true "Showing the project.json")